Last updated on June 18th, 2021 at 08:44 pm

 - Using a potato masher, mash about 3/4 of the potatoes.
 You can also use an immersion blender.

-- Stir in the sour cream until fully combined.
+- Stir in the 1/2 cup of sour cream until fully combined.
 Season with salt and pepper.

 - If the soup is too thick, add more WARM chicken broth.